 Step 1: Select your Integration

 In the Insights console (https://insights2.walkme.com/), click on Outgoing Scheduled Integrations- “WalkMe to Salesforce” under the Integrations header in the left sidebar.

 Connect your first Salesforce environment:

-Click the Connect button next to the environment in which you wish to connect.
+Click the ADD ACCOUNT button next to the environment in which you wish to connect.

 You will be transferred to the Salesforce authentication screen, where you will give WalkMe permission to push data to this account using the OAuth 2.0 authorization process.

 Note: Make sure to log in with a Salesforce user that is a Salesforce Admin or has ModifyAllData permissions.
 Otherwise, WalkMe will not be granted permission to push data to Salesforce.

 Once you insert the email & password of your account, you’ll be redirected back to the Salesforce integration section of the Insights console.

 Click the CREATE NEW INTEGRATION button to start the integration wizard.

 Note: if you wish to add another account, (e.g, to also connect your Sandbox or Production environment), click the ACCOUNTS button at the top-right of the screen.